kubernetes/steering/elections.md

 ### Terms and Election Cycles

-Steering committee members are elected to serve two year terms.
+Steering committee members are elected to serve one, two year term.
+Members can serve two consecutive terms (4 years) and a lifetime of four terms (8 years).

 Election cycles are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
 The exact number of seats